CertiCoq/certicoq/README.md

 ## License

-CertiCoq is open source and distributed under the [MIT license](LICENSE.md).
+CertiRocq is open source and distributed under the [MIT license](LICENSE.md).

 ## Directory structure

 * `theories/` contains the sources of the compiler
-* `plugin/` contains the CertiCoq plugin for Coq
+* `plugin/` contains the CertiRocq plugin for Coq
 * `benchmarks/` contains the benchmark suite
 * `glue/` contains the glue code generator
-* `bootstrap/` contains the bootstrapped CertiCoq plugin for Coq and a CertiCoq-compiled variant of MetaRocq's safe type checker.
+* `bootstrap/` contains the bootstrapped CertiRocq plugin for Coq and a CertiRocq-compiled variant of MetaRocq's safe type checker.

 Structure of the theories directory:

 * `theories/common`: contains common code utilities
-* `theories/Compiler`: contains the toplevel CertiCoq pipeline
+* `theories/Compiler`: contains the toplevel CertiRocq pipeline
 * `theories/LambdaBoxMut`: mutual inductive version of MetaRocq's LambdaBox erased language
 * `theories/LambdaBoxLocal`: variant where deBruijn indices are represented using `N` instead of `nat`.
    The transformation from LambdaBoxMut let-binds the definitions in the environment to